 The revolution had disorganised the army, which was quickly and soundly defeated on a number of occasions.
 With the situation looking grave, the popular opinion towards Louis – seen as the cause and instigator of the war – grew more and more hostile.

 A further Prussian declaration that they intended to restore the King to his full powers was seen as the final proof that he had invited these enemies into his country.
-In August 1792 a mob stormed his new home of the Tuileries and he was forced to take shelter, ironically, with the Assembly.
+In August 1792 a mob stormed his new home at the Tuileries Palace in Paris, and he was forced to take shelter, ironically, with the Assembly.